 5. | Blogs enhance search optimization

 Though their keyword-rich content, architecture and cross-linking to other content on the Web, blogs support search optimization efforts.
-This assumes you’re using your own domain not a free third party blogging platform.
+This assumes you’re using your own domain not a free third-party blogging platform.

 6. | Blogs are a 24/7 communication platform

-With increased need for real-time communications, blogs are a great place to quickly publish favorable content about your brand or respond to evolving issues.
+With the increased need for real-time communications, blogs are a great place to quickly publish favorable content about your brand or respond to evolving issues.
 Plug-in software can automate your editorial calendar.

 7. | Blogs integrate many media formats